Skip to Main Navigation

 Binding of a chemical to skin proteins is the first step in the development of allergic contact dermatitis.
 The EASA is a chemical assay that measures light absorbance or a fluorescent signal in proportion to a chemical’s tendency to bind to proteins.

 In 2022, a validation study coordinated by NICEATM completed testing of 20 chemicals using the EASA in 96-well format.
 Results of this study suggest that the EASA may be a useful non-animal method to identify potential skin sensitizers.
-The study is summarized in a poster (Gordon et al., Alternatives to Mammalian Models II session) to be presented at the 2023 annual meeting of the Society of Toxicology.
+The study is summarized in a poster (Reinke et al., Human-Centered Biomedical Research session) presented at the 12th World Congress on Alternatives and Animal Use in the Life Sciences.
+A report of the validation study has been prepared and a peer review of the study will be conducted in 2024.

 Background of the ICCVAM Validation